* Extended application deadlines for 2021:

 Contact International Student Ambassadors to ask about life in Tartu.

 You can also read the Quantitative Economics students’ blog.

 "The programme offers internationally competitive master's-level economic education.
 The teaching staff will involve graduates of the high-standing international economics PhD programmes and leading economists of Estonia.
 Due to close international contacts and active research activities at national and international level at the faculty, students can get actual research experience or apprenticeship training in Estonian financial and public sector institutions."

 "The programme aims to bring international dimension into academic studies and develop students’ skills in quantitative economic analysis.
 Thus the curriculum is of great benefit for both Eesti Pank (Bank of Estonia) and other institutions (primarily ministries) involved in economic analysis and surveys."

-Ardo Hansson (PhD, Harvard University), Governor of Eesti Pank (Bank of Estonia), member of the Governing Council of the European Central Bank
+Ardo Hansson (PhD, Harvard University), former Governor of Eesti Pank (Bank of Estonia), former member of the Governing Council of the European Central Bank

 "Our vision is to be a bank that supports the sustainable development of people, businesses and society.
 All this can only based on well-educated people.
 As the economy and society change fast, the future will bring us a lot of challenges in terms of the attainment and availability of skilled people.
 We see that our future competencies in both Swedbank and many other businesses are related to the fields of IT, mathematics, statistics and economics.